MicrosoftDocs/azure-reference-other/stream-analytics-query-language/getarrayelements-azure-stream-analytics.md

 ---
 title: GetArrayElements (Azure Stream Analytics) | Microsoft Docs
-description: "Returns a dataset with array values and indexes."
+description: Returns a dataset with array values and indexes.
+Useful for parsing arrays and nested objects in JSON and AVRO data.
 applies_to:
   - "Azure"
 services: stream-analytics